Eskimo: Canadian Inuit

-Canadian Inuit live primarily in Inuit Nunangat (lit. "lands, waters and ices of the [Inuit] people"), their traditional homeland although some people live in southern parts of Canada.
+Canadian Inuit live primarily in Inuit Nunangat (lit. "lands, waters and ices of the [Inuit]"), their traditional homeland although some people live in southern parts of Canada.
 Inuit Nunangat ranges from the Yukon–Alaska border in the west across the Arctic to northern Labrador.

 The Inuvialuit live in the Inuvialuit Settlement Region, the northern part of Yukon and the Northwest Territories, which stretches to the Amundsen Gulf and the Nunavut border and includes the western Canadian Arctic Islands.
 The land was demarked in 1984 by the Inuvialuit Final Agreement.

-The majority of Inuit live in Nunavut (a territory of Canada), Nunavik (the northern part of Quebec) and in Nunatsiavut (the Inuit settlement region in Labrador).
+The majority of Inuit live in Nunavut (a territory of Canada), Nunavik (the northern part of Quebec) and in Nunatsiavut (Inuit settlement region in Labrador).

 Alaska's Iñupiat

-The Iñupiat are the Inuit of Alaska's Northwest Arctic and North Slope boroughs and the Bering Straits region, including the Seward Peninsula.
+The Iñupiat are Inuit of Alaska's Northwest Arctic and North Slope boroughs and the Bering Straits region, including the Seward Peninsula.
 Utqiaġvik, the northernmost city in the United States, is above the Arctic Circle and in the Iñupiat region.
 Their language is known as Iñupiaq.
 Their current communities include 34 villages across Iñupiat Nunaŋat (Iñupiaq lands) including seven Alaskan villages in the North Slope Borough, affiliated with the Arctic Slope Regional Corporation; eleven villages in Northwest Arctic Borough; and sixteen villages affiliated with the Bering Straits Regional Corporation.